mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 ##############

-- :ref:`LoadSampleShape <algm-LoadSampleShape>` loads a shape into the sample in a workspace from an STL file, which contains a list of triangles.
+- :ref:`LoadSampleShape <algm-LoadSampleShape>` loads a shape into the sample in a workspace from an STL file, which contains a list of triangles or an OFF file that has a list of vertices and triangles.

 Improved